ubikasec/ubika-waap-extra/use-cases/SSL and Confidentiality/Implementing SSL authentication using X509-PKI certificates/README.md

 Presentation
 ------------

-Rohde & Schwarz's WAF lets you perform mutual client-server SSL authentications via X509 certificates managed by a PKI.
+UBIKA WAAP Gateway & Cloud lets you perform mutual client-server SSL authentications via X509 certificates managed by a PKI.
 The next part of this document shows you the configuration to follow for authenticating via X509 certificate.
 It will also show you how to perform SSL authentication with x509 certificates on a specific path different from **/**.

 You can find more information about the installation of certificates for clients here: [Installing X509 certificates on clients and CA on the WAF](../Installing%20X509%20certificates%20on%20clients%20and%20CA%20on%20the%20WAF)